carrickcancloud/AcmeLabs-SpeakEasy/README.md

     Default: <Project>-speakeasy-lambda-execution-iam-role
     Description: The name of the Lambda Execution IAM role

-  TriggerLambdaHandler:
-    Type: String
-    Default: trigger.lambda_handler
-    Description: The handler for the Upload Trigger Lambda function

-  TranscribeLambdaHandler:
-    Type: String
-    Default: transcribe.lambda_handler
-    Description: The handler for the Transcribe Lambda function

-  TranscriptionStatusLambdaHandler:
-    Type: String
-    Default: status_transcription.lambda_handler
-    Description: The handler for the Transcription Status Lambda function

-  TranslateLambdaHandler:
-    Type: String
-    Default: translate.lambda_handler
-    Description: The handler for the Translate Lambda function

-  TranslationStatusLambdaHandler:
-    Type: String
-    Default: status_translation.lambda_handler
-    Description: The handler for the Translate Status Lambda function

-  SynthesizeLambdaHandler:
-    Type: String
-    Default: synthesize.lambda_handler
-    Description: The handler for the Synthesize Lambda function

-  SynthesisStatusLambdaHandler:
-    Type: String
-    Default: status_synthesis.lambda_handler
-    Description: The handler for the Synthesize Status Lambda function

-  OwnerNameTag:
-    Type: String
-    Default: "Cloud DevOps Engineering"
-    Description: The department responsible for the resource.

   ApplicationNameTag:
     Type: String
     Default: "<Project> SpeakEasy"
     Description: The name of the application.

-  VersionTag:
-    Type: String
-    Default: "1.0"
-    Description: The version of the application.

-  LifecycleStatusTag:
-    Type: String
-    Default: Active
-    Description: The lifecycle status of the resource (e.g., Active, Deprecated, Archived).

-  AutomationDetailsTag:
-    Type: String
-    Default: "Created by AWS CloudFormation"
-    Description: Details about the automation process that created the resource.

   CreatedOnTag:
     Type: String